-U.S.-led Coalition Accused Of 'Potential War Crimes' In Push To Reclaim Raqqa
+U.S.-Led Coalition Accused Of 'Potential War Crimes' In Push To Reclaim Raqqa

 Exactly one year ago Wednesday, rebel forces backed by the U.S. embarked on a last, massive campaign to dislodge the Islamic State from its de facto capital in Raqqa, Syria.
 It would take another four months to pry Raqqa from ISIS control.